-Environmental Guidelines - Due to the sensitivity of aquatic habitats, the application of foam and retardant into bodies of water must be avoided.
-Leave at least a 100- to 200-foot buffer zone from the water.

-To reduce impacts to the environment:

-- During training or briefings, inform field personnel of the potential danger of fire chemicals, especially concentrates, in streams and lakes. - Locate foam and retardant mixing and loading areas and dip-tank sites to minimize contact with natural bodies of water. - Exercise care to avoid spills at mixing, loading, and application areas- especially near streams.
+During training or briefings, inform field personnel of environmental guidelines and requirements for fire chemicals application

+Locate foam and retardant mixing and loading areas and dip-tank sites to eliminate contact with natural bodies of water.

+Exercise care to avoid spills at mixing, loading, and application area.

-- Notify authorities promptly of any fish kill or spill into a water body. - Minimize or avoid dipping from rivers or lakes with a helicopter during foam and retardant operations.
+Notify incident or host agency authorities promptly of any accidental foam or retardant drop within 300 feet of or spill into a water body.

+Avoid dipping from rivers or lakes with a helicopter bucket containing residual foam or retardant.
 Set up an adjacent reload site and manage the foam and retardant in portable tanks, or terminate the use of chemicals for that application.